-- (1) Where a premises licence includes a condition that at specified times one or more individuals must be at the premises to carry out a security activity, the licence must include a condition that each such individual must be licensed by the Security Industry Authority. - (2) But nothing in subsection (1) requires such a condition to be imposed- - (a) in respect of premises within paragraph 8(3)(a) of Schedule 2 to the Private Security Industry Act 2001 (c.12) (premises with premises licences authorising plays or films), or - (b) in respect of premises in relation to- - (i) any occasion mentioned in paragraph 8(3)(b) or (c) of that Schedule (premises being used exclusively by club with club premises certificate, under a temporary event notice authorising plays or films or under a gaming licence), or

-- (ii) any occasion within paragraph 8(3)(d) of that Schedule (occasions prescribed by regulations under that Act). - (3) For the purposes of this section- - (a) "security activity" means an activity to which paragraph 2(1)(a) of that Schedule applies, and - (b) paragraph 8(5) of that Schedule (interpretation of references to an occasion) applies as it applies in relation to paragraph 8 of that Schedule
+- 1. Where a premises licence includes a condition that at specified times one or more individuals must be at the premises to carry out a security activity, each such individual must: - (a) Be authorised to carry out that activity by a licence granted under the Private Security Industry Act 2001; or - (b) Be entitled to carry out that activity by virtue of section 4 of the Act. - 2.
+But nothing in subsection 1.
+Requires such a condition to be imposed: - (a) in respect of premises within paragraph 8(3)(a) of Schedule 2 to the Private Security Industry Act 2001 (c12) (premises with premises licences authorising plays or films); or (b) in respect of premises in relation to: - (i) Any occasion mentioned in paragraph 8(3)(b) or (c) of that Schedule (premises being used exclusively by club with club premises certificate, under a temporary event notice authorising films or under a gaming licence, or - (ii) Any occasion within paragraph 8(3)(d) of that Schedule (occasions prescribed by regulations under that Act). - 3.
+For the purposes of this section: - (a) "security activity" means an activity to which paragraph 2(1)(a) of that Schedule applies, and, which is licensable conduct for the purposes of that Act, - (b) paragraph 8(5) of that Schedule (interpretation of references to an occasion) applies as it applies in relation to paragraph 8 of that Schedule.